uo-ec607/lectures/08-regression/08-regression.md

 Today's lecture is about the bread-and-butter tool of applied econometrics and data science: regression analysis.
 My goal is to give you a whirlwind tour of the key functions and packages.
 I'm going to assume that you already know all of the necessary theoretical background on causal inference, asymptotics, etc. This lecture will *not* cover any of theoretical concepts or seek to justify a particular statistical model.
 Indeed, most of the models that we're going to run today are pretty silly.
 We also won't be able to cover some important topics.
 For example, I'll only provide the briefest example of a Bayesian regression model and I won't touch times series analysis at all.
 (Although, I will provide links for further reading at the bottom of this document.)
-These disclaimers aside, let's proceeed...
+These disclaimers aside, let's proceed...

 ## Software requirements